freehandle/breeze/README.md

 The simplest scenario to run blow is as a validator candidate for the proof-of-stake Paúba testnet.
 Check [freehandle.org](freehandle.org/testnets) to get instructions on how to get necessary tokens to stake for permission.

-In the configurations __Public Keys__ are always represented by its hexadecimal 64-char representation without any prefix.
+In the configuration file, __Public Keys__ are always provived in their hexadecimal 64-char representation without any prefix.
 The network relies on token-based firewall rules.
 Firewall configuration is of the form

 ```
 {